 </html>

-You can see in line 15, we have used $validation = \Config\Services::validation(), this will load the validation settings with rulesets which we can use in our validation.
+You can see in line 15, we have used $validation = \Config\Services::validation(), this will load the validation settings with rulesets that we can use in our validation.
 For each input field, an error message will be displayed in case validation fails for that field.
 Once the form is submitted register() method of the Candidate controller is called.

-Step 3 - Write Controller code (Candidate.php)
+Write Controller code (Candidate.php)

 protected $model;